slamora/brackets-wiki/File-System.md

 The file system APIs in Brackets are a bit chaotic, and usage is inconsistent.
 Here are just a few issues:

+* No centralized file system model.
+This makes it difficult to add file watchers, and update all file references in the app after operations like rename.
+* Inefficient.
+We constantly hit the disk to read timestamps, content, etc.
-* Two APIs for file i/o: `brackets.fs` and `NativeFileSystem` (HTML5 File API)
+* Two APIs for file i/o: `brackets.fs` and `NativeFileSystem`
 * Inconsistent use of `fullPath` vs. `FileEntry`
 * Incorrect creation of `FileEntry` objects (these should never be directly instantiated)
-* Inefficient.
-We constantly hit the disk to read timestamps, content, etc.
-* No centralized file system model.
-This makes it difficult to add file watchers and update all file references in the app after operations like rename.
 * No way to use alternate storage--Dropbox, Google Drive, etc.

 I'm pretty sure there are many more...